lcastri/fpcmci/docs/index.md

 ## Recent changes

+* 4.1.2 tutorials adapted to 4.1.1 and get_SCM method added in FPCMCI
 * 4.1.1 PCMCI dependencies fix: FPCMCI causal model field added, FPCMCI.run() and .run_pcmci() outputs the selected variables and the corresponding causal model
 * 4.1.0 FSelector and FValidator turned into FPCMCI and PCMCI, show_edge_label removed and dag optimized, new package included in the setup.py, added tutorials, and new example in README.md.
 * 4.0.1 online documentation and paths fixes.